Relations in the tautological ring of the moduli space of curves: Introduction

 \subsection{Acknowledgements}

-We first presented our proof of the Faber-Zagier relations in a series of lectures at Humboldt University in Berlin during the conference {\em Intersection theory on moduli space} in 2010.
-A detailed set of notes, which is the origin of the current paper, is available \cite{PP}.
-We thank G. Farkas for the invitation to speak there.

 Discussions with C. Faber played an important role in the development of our ideas.
-The research reported here was done during visits of A.P. to IST Lisbon during the year 2010-11.
-The paper was written at ETH Z\"urich during the year 2011-12.
+Much of the research reported here was done during visits of A.P. to IST Lisbon during the year 2010-11.
 R.P. was supported in Lisbon by a Marie Curie fellowship and a grant from the Gulbenkian foundation.

-In Z\"urich, R.P. was partially supported by the Swiss National Science Foundation grant SNF 200021143274.
-A.P. was supported by a NDSEG graduate fellowship.
+We thank the {\em Forschungsinstitut f\"ur Mathematik} at ETHZ for hosting several visit of A.P. in Z\"urich.
+R.P. was partially supported by SNF-200021143274, SNF-200020182181, ERC-2017-786580-MACI, SwissMAP, and the Einstein Stiftung.
+A.P. was supported by an NDSEG graduate fellowship and a fellowship from the Clay Mathematics Institute.

+The project has received funding from the European Reseach Council (ERC) under the European Union Horizon 2020 Research and Innovation Program (grant No. 786580).